INSIDE DHL - MEET OUR PEOPLE

 A great platform is fundamental.

-As a student within logistics management Ben entered DHL a year and half ago by entering the company’s management trainee (MT) program.
+As a student within logistics management Ben entered DHL a year and half ago by entering the company’s management trainee (MT) programme.
 He is now working in the ocean freight department, but cannot wait to flex his muscle in the German logistics giant.

 Initially, the workload was heavy and Ben worried about not having enough time to closely inspect the work and eventually identify errors or other problems.
 However, later on he found out things were not as he expected them.